 Tap water has little mineral content except fluoride and chlorine which are added artificially and, in many developed countries, also contains traces of medications administered to humans such as hormone replacement drugs and the contraceptive pill.

 If water is boiled for a long time, or re-boiled, it can concentrate elements such as nitrates, arsenic and fluoride which then become toxic.
-There is a concern that re-boiled water may lead a person to develop cancer and other ailments.
-This concern is not unfounded.
+This fact is not unfounded.
 While the boiled water is fine, increasing the concentration of toxic substances may put people at risk for certain illnesses, including cancer.
 For example:

 Arsenic exposure may produce symptoms of arsenic toxicity, plus it has been associated with some forms of cancer.

 Nitrates excess has been linked to certain types of cancer and methemoglobinaemia which is an abnormally high level of red blood cells.
 Symptoms of methemoglobinemia include a blue colouring of the skin, fatigue, headache, lack of energy and shortness of breath.

 Fluoride excess can cause dental fluorosis (that characterise itself as spots on the tooth enamel), a loss of the appetite and finally calcification of the back bone.
 Fluorosis occurs when more than 10 mg per day is taken.
 Fluoride builds-up in the brain, thyroid and bones and can cause hypothyroidism which can lead to weight gain and depression.

 Because fluoride is added to drinking water in some countries and nitrates are used to colour processed red meats the concentration of these two elements is more likely in people that drink this tap water or consume red processed meats.